How to Clean off Citristrip Residue

 Post-cleanup Care

-For long-term maintenance, regularly check the surface for any wear.
-Clean it gently with a mild soap and water solution.
-Avoid harsh chemicals that may harm the surface.
+For long-term maintenance after refinishing, regularly check the surface for wear.
+Clean it gently with a mild soap and water solution, avoid harsh chemicals, and use a soft cloth for drying to prevent scratches.

 Frequently Asked Questions